i need to buy electric eel for my project to produce electricity from it pradeep

 The Peppered Corydoras Corydoras paleatus are some of the most common and well-known aquarium fish.
 They are hardy, adaptable, peaceful and easily bred.
 They have been kept in home aquariums for over 100 years, first introduced in 1876, and are possibly one of the first species to be successfully bred in captivity.
 Reports of successful breeding date back to as early as 1893.
 Many of the specimens available today are domestically bred rather than imported from the wild.

 There is also a long-finned variety of the Peppered Corydoras as well as a pseudo-albino variety.
-The albino form has been developed from darker-bodied Paleatus Corys and is simply referred to as an Albino Cory.
-This albino is very similar to other Albino Corys, especially the albino form of the Bronze Corydoras or Green Corydoras Corydoras aeneus.
+The albino form was selectively developed from darker-bodied Paleatus Corys crossed with a colorless Corydoras variety.
+It is pinkish white in color and is simply referred to as an Albino Cory or more specifically as Albino Paleatus Cory.
+This form is very similar to other Albino Cories, especially the albino form of the Bronze Corydoras Corydoras aeneus, though the Albino Aeneus Cory has a more pink to orangish coloration.

 Peppered Catfish are a great choice for beginners.
 They are very suited for a small aquarium and will delight you with their constant activity.
 They make an excellent addition to any peaceful community aquarium.
 Good tank mates include Danios, Livebearers and Tetras.
 Because they are schooling fish, they enjoy the company of their own kind as well, and do best kept in groups of at least 3, though 6 or more are better.
 These small catfish will breed rather easily too, and it is very interesting.
 The female will drop a few eggs and catch them with her ventral fins, carrying them about to deposit them here and there about the plants and decor in the aquarium.